MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M01_Lab7_Dynamics_365_Marketing_capstone_lab.md

 16. Select the **Image gallery** button.

-17. Select the **safebox.png** image, and then click the **Select** button to insert into your email.
+17. Select the **safebox.png** image, and then select the **Select** button to insert into your email.

 18. Size the image.

 19. Select the **Headline or title box** just below the image, replace the text with the text **We have everything you need**.

-20. Click in the text box below the heading you just modified.
+20. Select in the text box below the heading you just modified.

 21. Replace the text with the following text: **Our award-winning systems protect you.**

-22. Click to select the entire section below the section you just modified.
+22. Select the entire section below the section you just modified.
 Press the **trash can** icon to remove the section.

 23. Repeat the process for the remaining sections or other elements in the message.